wendyverdonk93/docs/content/faq/general/declined-status.md

 | Transaction status | Reason | Description |
 ------- |----------|---------|
 Declined | Transaction not allowed | MultiSafepay's fraud filter has declined the transaction.
-For more information, email our Support Team at <support@multisafepay.com>
+For more information, email the Support Team at <support@multisafepay.com>
 Declined | Do not honour | The reason has not been shared with MultiSafepay.
 Only the card holder can contact their issuing bank to find out why.
 Declined | 3D authorisation cancelled | The [3D Secure](/faq/general/glossary/#3d-secure) verification may be incomplete or could not be validated.
 Declined | Expired card | The customer's credit card has expired.